Gerdrup: Changing owners, 16431760

 Vibe's widow, Anne Cathrine Budde, married Joachim Frederik Vind in 1662.
 He died right after the marriage and Gerdrup was then transferred to the widow of his brother vice chancellor Holger Vinds, Margrethe Gjedde.
 In 1693, she ceded it to her son-in-law, Diderich Grubbe.
 Grubbe and his wife expanded the estate through the acquisition of more land.
 Gerdrup was after their death sold in auction.
 It was acquired by their son, Holger Grubbe, a lieutenant.
 The following year he ceded it to his sister, Diderikke Elisabeth Grubbe.
 Another sister, Christiane Elisabeth Grubbe, seems also to have owned a share in the estate in around 1731.

+In 1731, Christiane Harboe (née Fuiren) acquired the estate.
+She was the widow of former minister of war Jens Harboe.
+She was also the owner of Støvringgaard and Lyngbygaard.

-In 1731, Christiane Harboe (née Fuiren).
-She died in 1735 and Gerdrup was the following year sold in auction.
-The new owners were bailiff in Copenhagen Oluf Bruun samt prefect Jørgen Willumsen.
+Harboe died in 1735.
+A will created shortly prior to her death converted Støvringgård and her house in Copenhagen (now Det Harboeske Enkefruekloster) into refuges for widowed ladies.
+Gerdrup was sold at auction.
+The new owners were bailiff in Copenhagen Oluf Bruun and prefect Jørgen Willumsen.
 Bruun became the sole owner of the estate in 1739.
 In 1750, he sold it to chancery councilor Simon Borthuus.
 He once again expanded the estate with more land.
 He was succeeded on the estate by his brother, auditor-general Otto Borthuus.
 He sold it to major Caspar Frederik Bülow.

 Qvistgaard family, 1760-1919

 In 1760, Gerdrup was acquired by Morten Iversen Qvistgaard.
 He was also the owner of nearby Lyngbygård.
 In 1786, he became a member of the Great Land Commission.
 He was an enthusiastic defender of the great agricultural reforms of the time and implemented them on his estate.
 After his death, Gerdrup and Lyngbygård were both passed to his youngest son, Peter Christoffer Quistgaard.
 He was killed in the Battle of Køge in 1807.
 His widow, Henriette Elisabeth Schow, kept the estate after her husband's death.

-In 1814, Henriette Elisabeth Schow married Peter Johansen de Neergaard but a prenuptual agreement secured both estates as her personal agreement.
+In 1814, Henriette Elisabeth Schow married Peter Johansen de Neergaard but a prenuptual agreement secured both estates as her personal property.
 In 1831, she ceded the estate to her son, Morten Christen Qvistgaard while Lyngbygård and the so-called Gimlinge kirkegods went to two other sons.
 Morten Qvistgaard commissioned the architect Gustav Friedrich Hetsch to design a new main building.
-Hetsch created two design proposals but Qvistgaard died before either of them was realized.
+Hetsch created two design proposals, but Qvistgaard died before either of them was realized.
 His son, Victor Emilius Qvistgaard, who inherited the estate when he was just four years old, constructed a new main building from another design by Rudolf Unmack in 1864–66.
 In 1870, he ceded Gerdrup to his son.
 Viggo Johan Qvistgaard.